ExpressionEngine/ExpressionEngine-User-Guide/docs/development/models/member-field.md

 $field_id = $new_field->m_field_id;
 ```

-### Accessing a member field from a member model instance by member field ID
+### Accessing a custom member field from a member model instance by member field ID

+Please note, this is the way to access custom member fields.
+To access built-in member fields, see below.

 ```php
 $member_id = 3;  // Example member ID